ScaDS/BIDS-training-2024/day3.3a_basic_plotting/readme.md

 # Plotting

-Note that the plotting training is divided into two distinct sessions.
+Note that the plotting training is divided into two parallel sessions.

 This session (Day 3.3a - Plotting Basics):